Cyber Monday 2018 deals: Laptops, gaming PCs, Chromebooks, tablets, monitors and more

 27-inch HP curved LED monitor for $160 ($120 off)

 Staples offers up a worthy deal for this curved 27-inch LED monitor.
-Solid specs include a 1,920x1,080-pixel resolution, LED backlight and 1800R curvature.
+Solid specs include a 1,920 by 1,080-pixel resolution, LED backlight and 1800R curvature.

 HP 22-inch FHD monitor for $80 ($30 off)